O Descobrimento do Brasil (album): Music

 The album was titled O Descobrimento do Brasil because it came in a time when Russo was recovering from drugs and the other members were optimistic about the future.
 Besides, as Russo told Jornal do Brasil:"We believe in Brazil.
 There are many nice things.
 They want us to be thieves, to be like they are.
 But we're not."The band intended to do a different work than the previous release, V, which brought, according to them, "those progressive songs, with a melancholic load".
 The idea of the new album, in Russo's view, was for it to be a collection of short pop singles.
 In response to comments that the album's lyrics were "childish", Russo told Jornal do Brasil that the intention was to make simple music so that the members' children could understand them.

 The opening track "Vinte e Nove" mentions Russo's alcoholism, as well as "Só Por Hoje", (the Portuguese-language version of "Just For Today") which reproduces a motto of the Alcoholics Anonymous.
 "Perfeição" received a video with the same flowery design of the album cover, being produced by MTV Brasil and becoming the last Legião Urbana music video.

 "Um Dia Perfeito" reflects the album's optimism and features a child choir composed of Nico and Mimi, Dado's children; and their friends Gabri, Antonio, Rafa, Pedro and Juju.

-"Love In The Afternoon" is considered as a tribute to bassist Tavinho Fialho to which the album was dedicated due to his death in a car accident that occurred in Unaí, Minas Gerais, precisely in August 22, 1993, three months before its release.
+"Love In The Afternoon" is considered as a tribute to bassist Tavinho Fialho to which the album was dedicated due to his death in a car accident that occurred in Unaí, Minas Gerais, precisely on August 22, 1993, three months before its release.
 Fialho, in addition to having accompanied Legião Urbana during the tour for their previous album, was also a guest bassist for the singer (and, also, Russo's friend) Cássia Eller, with whom he would have a son, the also singer Chico Chico, born six days after his death.